 Now, with my stack of scene plans, I sit down to write the first draft of the book.
 During a writing session, I’m not concerned with what happens next—I know what comes next because this work is already done.
 All I need to do is focus on the material in the plan and write one scene.
 Just one scene.
 Two, if I’m on a roll.
 Three if I’m on a baguette.

 I write a scene by copying the tagline from Blockbuster to a file card in Scrivener.
 Then I open the file and write the scene, making sure I include everything from my scene plan, which contains the pertinent pre-writing snippets.
 Some of this info I’ll cut and paste.

 After all my scenes are written, I print it.
 As I review, I note any rearrangements that need to be made and indicate where chapter breaks could occur.
 I do the actual restructuring in Scrivener, and then I’m on my way to a second draft.

-Following this method, I wrote a 51,000-word draft of The Bedwetter: Journal of a Budding Psychopath between February 15 and April 4.
+Following this method, I wrote a 51,000-word draft of The Bedwetter: Journal of a Budding Psychopath between February 15 and April 4, 2013.
 It has only one POV character and is not a big book.
 (But it packs a severe wallop, I’m told by beta readers.)

-Because DEAD CEMETERY is a much bigger book, it’s taking me quite a while longer to do the pre-writing and plotting.
+Because Dead Cemetery is a bigger book, it’s taking me quite a while longer to do the pre-writing and plotting.
 I hope to start scene planning September 1 and finish by the end of the year so that I can begin drafting in January.
 With my stack of scene plans, I’ll write like gangbusters from beginning to end.
 I’ll probably go on a motel writing binge or three.